diffplug/blowdryer/README.md

 - any script which applies a third-party plugin is completely "self-contained", and does not need to be referenced by any other plugins
 - add that plugin as a dependency of your `blowdryer` plugin.

-Another possible workaround would be to implement your own `apply from` which trades gradle's encapsulation away in favor of easier interoperability.
+Another possible workaround would be to implement our own `apply from` which trades gradle's encapsulation away in favor of easier interoperability.
+Dunno how hard that would be, but this would be a natural place for such a hack to live.

 ## In the wild